 The median sale price over the last 12 months is right around $200,000.
 That puts North Quarter well below other downtown neighborhoods in terms of entry price.
 For buyers looking for downtown access at a lower price point, this is worth paying attention to.
 For sellers, it means pricing needs to be sharp and realistic.

-Micaela Navarra Orlando Realtor
+Work With Micaela Navarra

 Living in North Quarter

 The day to day lifestyle is about convenience.
 Grab coffee in Ivanhoe Village.
 Walk to work downtown.
 Hit Lake Eola on the weekend.
 Get on I-4 without fighting through the rest of the city.
-It is not glamorous, but it works.
+It's not glamorous, but it works.
 And that matters more than most people want to admit.

 North Quarter Condos